← Back

 Place your Stollen on a cooling rack.
 Once the Stollen has cooled (60 minutes later).
 Generously rub your Stollen again with butter.
 Then proceed and cover your Stollen in powdered sugar.
 Make sure to not miss any spots.
 This is very important!
 I like to use a large bowl where I toss the Stollen and the sugar inside.
 Makes things easier.

-Let the Stollen sit at least for 1 day before tasting it.
+Ideally, let the Stollen sit at least for 1 day before tasting it.
 This allows the fruits to release more Aroma into the dough.
 It’s popular in Germany to leave one Stollen until Eastern.
 This would be an “Osterstollen”.
 It can stay good for a very long time!
 Most Germans store it for at least a week before tasting it.
 But seriously, the next day it already tastes much better than most Stollen you can find.
 I was so amazed and so happy this could be made to work with Sourdough.

 The below picture shows the perfect consistency of the Stollen.
 Slightly fluffy, but not too much.